Santa Rosa Hit-And-Run Accident Lawyers

 Even if a driver strikes an unattended parked vehicle, they can be charged with a misdemeanor if they leave the scene without providing the other owner with their name and contact information.
 Misdemeanor hit-and-runs are punishable by up to six months in jail and a fine.
 Additional penalties can include three years of probation, payment for property damage, and two points on the at-fault person’s driver’s license.

 A felony hit-and-run occurs when the accident results in bodily injury, death, or both.
 In such cases, the responsible driver must stop, provide contact information, and assist the injured party in obtaining medical help.
-Failure to do so can result in a conviction, punishable by three to four years in prison and a fine.
+Failure to do so can result in a conviction, punishable by a term of three to four years in prison and a fine.

 Why Hit-And-Run Accidents Happen